Blooym/GoodFriend/README.md

 ### Logs & Privacy

 When making a request to the official API instance, some things are logged both to the STDOUT and a log file for the sake of finding bugs & preventing abuse.
-More sensitive information such as IP addresses are not logged.
-You can view the API log handler [here](src/GoodFriend.Server/Utils/Logger.ts).
+More sensitive information like IP addresses is not retained.
+You can view the sourcecode for the API log handler [here](src/GoodFriend.Server/Utils/Logger.ts).

 ## Contributions

 Contributions are welcome if they are for one of the following:

-- Improve the security of the plugin / server (deployment, vulnerabilites, etc)
+- Improving the security of the plugin / server (deployment, vulnerabilites, etc)
-- Fix existing bugs or bad UI/UX design within the plugin.
+- Fixing existing bugs or bad UI/UX design within the plugin.
-- Improve performance of existing features
+- Improving performance of existing features
-- Help improve the look and layout of the codebase
+- Helping improve the look and layout of the codebase

 As of right now, it is preferred not to make pull requests that add new major features to the plugin as it is aimed to be as minimal as possible.

-If you would like to setup a development environment, please use the provided Dockerfile and Devcontainer configuration with a compliant tool, as this will install all required dependencies for you and deploy a live-reloading development server on your localhost to test against.
+If you would like to setup a development environment, it is preferred, but not required, to use the provided [Dockerfile](/.devcontainer/Dockerfile) and [development container](/.devcontainer/devcontainer.json) configuration with a compliant tool, as this will install all required dependencies for you and deploy a live-reloading development API to use to test the plugin against.